More at rubyonrails.org:

 => false

-Creating and saving a new record will send an SQL INSERT operation to the database.
-Updating an existing record will send an SQL UPDATE operation instead.
+Saving a new record will send an SQL INSERT operation to the database, whereas updating an existing record will send an SQL UPDATE operation.
 Validations are typically run before these commands are sent to the database.
 If any validations fail, the object will be marked as invalid and Active Record will not perform the INSERT or UPDATE operation.
-This avoids storing an invalid object in the database.
+This helps to avoid storing an invalid object in the database.
 You can choose to have specific validations run when an object is created, saved, or updated.

 The following methods trigger validations, and will save the object to the database only if the object is valid:

-The bang versions (e.g. save!) raise an exception if the record is invalid.
-The non-bang versions don't: save and update return false, and create returns the object.
+The bang versions (methods that end with an exclamation mark, like save!) raise an exception if the record is invalid.
+The non-bang versions - save and update returns false, and create returns the object.

 The following methods skip validations, and will save the object to the database regardless of its validity.
 They should be used with caution.
 Refer to the method documentation to learn more.

-Note that save also has the ability to skip validations if passed validate: false as an argument.
+save also has the ability to skip validations if validate: false is passed as an argument.
 This technique should be used with caution.

-Before saving an Active Record object, Rails runs your validations.
-If these validations produce any errors, Rails does not save the object.
+Before saving an Active Record object, Rails runs your validations, and if these validations produce any validation errors, then Rails will not save the object.

-You can also run these validations on your own. valid? triggers your validations and returns true if no errors were found in the object, and false otherwise.
+You can also run the validations on your own. valid? triggers your validations and returns true if no errors are found in the object, and false otherwise.
 As you saw above:

 class Person < ApplicationRecord